-The Texas Sesquicentennial of the American Civil War Initiative (2011-2015) encompassed the implementation––through existing Texas Historical Commission (THC) staff and resources––of balanced, inclusive and compelling commemorative projects that showcased THC assets, which tell the story of the State of Texas’ involvement in the American Civil War.
+The Texas Sesquicentennial of the American Civil War Initiative (2011-2015) encompassed the implementation––through existing Texas Historical Commission (THC) staff and resources––of compelling commemorative projects that showcased THC assets that tell the story of the State of Texas’ involvement in the American Civil War.

 Texas in the Civil War brochure updated

 On September 8, 2013 the THC released an update to the Texas in the Civil War brochure at the THC’s Sabine Pass Battleground State Historic Site during the sesquicentennial commemoration of the historic Second Battle of Sabine Pass on September 8, 1863.
 View the 2013 update of the Texas in the Civil War brochure (PDF) today.